openbermuda/80days/posts/pycaribbean.rst

 He talked about expressing thoughts in natural language, mathematics and computer code.

-When we write computer code we are making mathematics something that computers can run.
+When we write computer code we are turning mathematics something that computers can run.

-The language of mathematics is neither executable or easy to understand.
+The language of mathematics is neither executable or easy for humans to understand.

 Natural language is rich, but ambiguous and not executable.